My Hill Eco Lodge Musanze

 Top Hotels in Musanze, Rwanda (Tried & Recommended!)

 I’m sharing the top hotels in Musanze, Rwanda, from my own experiences, visits, and recommendations from trusted guides and friends.
 Musanze attracts a lot of visitors because of the gorillas.
-As such, there are tons of hotel and lodging options to choose from, but just be prepared: accommodation can be pricey, and budget-friendly options are limited.
+As such, there are tons of hotel and lodging options to choose from.
+I’m trying to stay at as many different places as I can over the next few years I’m in Rwanda so I’ll keep editing and adding!

 This post contains affiliate links.